yuetsin/iTunes-lyricsX-SyncScript/README.md

 # iTunes-lyricsX-SyncScript

-Import media files into iTunes with lyrics embedded (with LyricsX).
+Automatically import media files into iTunes with lyrics embedded (with LyricsX).

 ## Example